 Course Information from the University Catalog

 Explores the science of well-being, including theories and practices linked to various domains of well-being such as mindfulness, resilience, life-satisfaction, happiness, mind-body wellness, and meaning and purpose.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.